 I hate to break it to you, but there’s no such thing as overnight success.
 Getting any successful business off the ground takes time, and a blog or online business is no exception.

-Within the ACTIVATE coaching program, our students typically see their first few dollars start to trickle in after about 18-20 weeks, but they won’t see significant income until after they’ve launched their core offer, about 7-9 months in.
+Within our programs, our students typically see their first few dollars start to trickle in after about 18-20 weeks, but they won’t see significant income until after they’ve launched their core offer, about 7-9 months in.

-Suffice to say, blogging is not a “get rich quick” scheme!
+Suffice to say, this path is not a “get rich quick” scheme!
 It’s important to go in knowing it’s going to take a little time so that you don’t get frustrated when it feels like your early progress is slow.

 So there you have it, the 7 questions you need to ask yourself before you start blogging.